pypy/pypy/pypy/doc/objspace.rst

   Returns a interpreter-level boolean (:py:const:`True` or :py:const:`False`) that gives the truth value of the wrapped object :py:obj:`w_x`.

+  This is a particularly important operation because it is necessary to implement, for example, if-statements in the language (or rather, to be pedantic, to implement the conditional-branching bytecodes into which if-statements are compiled).

 .. py:function:: int_w(w_x)

   If :py:obj:`w_x` is an application-level integer or long which can be converted